 The authors of such books⎯always photographed with arms folded and an unctuous smirk⎯have a tendency to flaunt irrelevant qualifications and achievements for the work at hand.
 A typical specimen (made up by me) of this genre of literary poo-poo would be something like:

-Quantum Mindfulness: Awakening and Refocusing your Soul Forces by Lazarus Monk, NNA, M.C.S.E, author of Quora's featured answer for January 4, 2017.
+Quantum Mindfulness: Awakening and Refocusing your Soul Forces by Rainbow Trout, NNA, M.C.S.E, author of Quora's featured answer for January 4, 2017.

 Books like these are garbage and if you have garbage on your bookshelf then I don't know what to tell you.